Cherninia: Discovery and species

-Cherninia is an extinct genus of mastodonsaurid temnospondyl.
-The type species, Cherninia denwai, is known from the Denwa Formation of India.
+The type species, Cherninia denwai, is known from the Denwa Formation.
 It is based on a massive skull, ISI A 54, which was originally considered a species of Parotosuchus in 1998 before being given its own genus in 2001.

-Another species, Cherninia megarhina, is known from the Upper Ntawere Formation of Zambia.
+Another species, Cherninia megarhina, is known from the Upper Ntawere Formation.
 C. megarhina is based on another large skull, BP/1/4223, which had also been previously referred to Parotosuchus.
 Though not as well-preserved as the skull of C. denwai, BP/1/4233 was described earlier in 1974.
 It was described by Sharon Chernin, a paleontologist at the Bernard Price Institute and the namesake of the genus.